 Heading to Africa for a safari?
-Here’s what you need to know about buying the best travel insurance for your safari.
-We include 3 options of best travel insurance for African safaris and 8 factors to consider when choosing.
+Here’s what you need to know about the best travel insurance for your safari.
+We include 3 options for travel insurance for African safaris and 8 factors to consider when choosing.

 Best Travel Insurance for Africa: 3 Options and 8 Factors

 Your car is protected by auto insurance.
 Your house is protected by homeowners insurance.
 Your trip to Africa can be protected by travel insurance.
 If you’re considering the purchase of international coverage for flights, hotels, tours, and safaris, here are just a few things to keep in mind as you look.

 Please note: The following is not professional advice.
 Professional advice is best given by professionals. 🙂 We are only travelers, not lawyers or insurance salespeople.
 This post summarizes things to consider, nothing more.
 Please confirm specific details before purchasing any policy.
 Details can change quickly and their current policy may not exactly reflect what I’ve covered here.

 Now, on to the best options for travel insurance.

 - SafetyWing: This is a popular option for longer-term travelers (like digital nomads) but is a good option for shorter-term travel as short as 5 days.
 Works on a subscription model – and is renewable while you travel.

 Best Travel Insurance for Africa: The Do’s and Don’ts

 Before we dive into the specific details of travel insurance policies, let’s clear up a few myths and misconceptions about general coverage.